Jordynn Dudley: College career

-Dudley scored 14 goals with 9 assists in 22 games for the Florida State Seminoles in her freshman season in 2023.
+Dudley scored 14 goals and added 9 assists in 22 games for the Florida State Seminoles as a freshman in 2023.
 She scored a brace in a 3–3 draw against then-No. 1 North Carolina.
-In the ACC tournament, she scored Pittsburgh and had an assist to Onyi Echegini against Clemson in the final.
-She scored three goals, two of them game winners, through the first five rounds of the NCAA tournament.
-In the national title game, she converted a penalty to open the scoring and added an assist in a 5–1 victory over Stanford, helping the Seminoles become undefeated national champions.
-She was recognized as the ACC Freshman of the Year, TopDrawerSoccer National Freshman of the Year, first-team All-ACC, first-team All-American, and Most Outstanding Offensive Player of the NCAA tournament.
+In the ACC tournament, she scored against Pittsburgh and had an assist to Onyi Echegini against Clemson in the final.
+In the NCAA tournament, she scored four goals, two of them game winners.
+In the national title game, she converted a penalty to open the scoring and added an assist in a 5–1 victory over Stanford, helping the Seminoles become undefeated national champions and win the fourth national title in program history.
+She was recognized as the ACC Freshman of the Year, TopDrawerSoccer National Freshman of the Year, first-team All-ACC, first-team All-American, and the NCAA College Cup's Most Outstanding Offensive Player.

-Dudley recorded 9 goals and a team-high 11 assists in 15 games as a sophomore in 2024, earning first-team All-ACC and second-team All-American honors.
-She assisted in all three rounds of the ACC tournament, helping the Noles to their fifth consecutive ACC tournament title.
-They earned a one seed in the NCAA tournament but were upset in the second round on penalties.
+Dudley scored 9 goals and led the Seminoles with 11 assists in 15 games as a sophomore in 2024.
+She assisted in all three rounds in the ACC tournament, helping the Noles win their fifth consecutive ACC tournament title.
+Florida State earned a one seed in the NCAA tournament but was upset on penalties by Vanderbilt.
+She was named first-team All-ACC and second-team All-American.

+Dudley scored 11 goals and again led the Seminoles with 14 assists (fifth in the nation) in 22 games as a junior in 2025.
+In the NCAA tournament, she had two goals and three assists including a brace against Ohio State in the quarterfinals.
+She earned her second national title after winning 1–0 against Stanford in the final.
+She was named first-team All-ACC and first-team All-American (becoming the first Seminole to be named All-American three times), received the Honda Sports Award for soccer, and was one of three finalists for the Hermann Trophy.
+After three seasons at Florida State, she elected to go pro and give up her remaining year of college eligibility.

+Club career

+Reigning NWSL champions Gotham FC announced on January 26, 2026, that they had signed Dudley to her first professional contract on a three-year deal.
+ESPN labeled her "arguably the top college prospect" of her rookie class.
+She made her professional debut as a halftime substitute for Sarah Schupansky in a season-opening 1–0 win over expansion team Boston Legacy on March 14.
+On April 29, she scored her first professional goal in a 2–0 win over the Chicago Stars – the second fastest in club history at 46 seconds into the match.
+She was named the NWSL Rookie of the Month for her performances in April.
+On June 26, she scored a solo goal against the Kansas City Current to a seal a 2–0 victory in the NWSL Challenge Cup, winning her first professional trophy.